mohanakrishna-arepalli/StudyTech-Genie/README.md

 <img width="1242" alt="Screenshot 2024-05-26 at 4 19 25 PM" src="https://github.com/mohanakrishna-arepalli/StudyTech-Genie/assets/101661844/f1baa950-1178-4b53-a5d7-f85da19037e8">

 The home.html page of our educational platform serves as the central hub, providing access to various pages dedicated to different subjects and exams.
 The GATE page is one of these specialized sections, specifically designed to support your preparation for the GATE (Graduate Aptitude Test in Engineering) examination.

 -This page is dedicated to providing comprehensive resources and interactive tools to help you excel in the GATE examination.
 Here, you will find detailed syllabi, study materials, and various features designed to enhance your learning experience.

 <img width="1220" alt="Screenshot 2024-05-26 at 4 41 00 PM" src="https://github.com/mohanakrishna-arepalli/StudyTech-Genie/assets/101661844/2821430b-c05c-4748-b95c-e43f01c4d51d">

-Welcome to the Focus Timer page, a dedicated tool designed to enhance your productivity and help you manage your study sessions efficiently.
+# Welcome to the Focus Timer page, a dedicated tool designed to enhance your productivity and help you manage your study sessions efficiently.

 Our Focus Timer employs the Pomodoro technique, a time management method that encourages you to work in focused intervals, typically 25 minutes, followed by a short break.
 This technique helps improve concentration, reduce mental fatigue, and boost overall productivity.

 <img width="1234" alt="Screenshot 2024-05-26 at 4 42 52 PM" src="https://github.com/mohanakrishna-arepalli/StudyTech-Genie/assets/101661844/dc8d6396-6191-4e35-826e-04801ca78e10">

+# Theme toggle feature
 The theme toggle function is designed to switch the appearance of the Focus Timer page between two visual themes: light and dark.
 This feature helps reduce eye strain and provides a personalized viewing experience.

 <img width="1235" alt="Screenshot 2024-05-26 at 4 45 47 PM" src="https://github.com/mohanakrishna-arepalli/StudyTech-Genie/assets/101661844/df6092c6-5171-4dc1-ae57-1382c5b22191">